rsyslog/rsyslog/tools/rscryutil.rst

 EXIT CODES
 ==========

 The command returns an exit code of 0 if everything went fine, and some other code in case of failures.

 SUPPORTED ALGORITHMS
 ====================

+In case of "ossl", see "ALGORITHM FETCHING" in crypto(7) for further information.
-We basically support what libgcrypt supports.
-This is:
+In case of "gcry" we basically support what libgcrypt supports and that is:

 	3DES
 	CAST5